How to create Network Bootable Images under Windows

 Copyright © 2003 Herbert Hanewinkel, Neuried

 Many people mailed me questions about network booting a PC using my haneWIN DHCP Server.
-This short guide should give you starting point and an example.
+This short guide should give you a starting point and an example.

 You can not create a copy of your preferred OS in a file and hope that the BOOT-ROM in a client can download and understand it.
 As in the real world both parties must speak the same language (protocol) to understand each other.